Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 5.md

 If the first read fails then subsequent read fails too

 CTRL + D is EOF

 CTRL + C is Kill Process

 cin>>x>>y  is waiting to read in two ints, ignoring whitespace
 - if a read fails, the program keeps going with alll subsequent reads automatically failing.
-- after a read we should check whether it succeeded
+- after a read we, should check whether it succeeded
-- after a read the expression `cin.fail()` will be true if the read failed.
+- after a read the, expression `cin.fail()` will be true if the read failed.
 - if a read fails because of EOF, then the expressions `cin.fail()` & `cin.eof()` are both true.

 eg. Read all ints from stdin & echo them to stdout one per line.
 Stop if read fails.